dancer1325/fluentd-docs/configuration/buffer-section.md

 12:00:25 ssh.login  {"key1":"yay","key2":100}  --|
 ```

-The `timekey_wait` parameter configures the flush delay for events.
-The default is 600 \(10 minutes\).
+The `timekey_wait` parameter configures the flush delay for events
+* The default is 600 \(10 minutes\).

-The event time is normally the delayed time from the current timestamp.
-Fluentd will wait to flush the buffered chunks for delayed events.
-For example, the figure below shows when the chunks \(timekey: 3600\) will be flushed actually, for sample `timekey_wait` values:
+The event time is normally the delayed time from the current timestamp
+* Fluentd will wait to flush the buffered chunks for delayed events
+* For example, the figure below shows when the chunks \(timekey: 3600\) will be flushed actually, for sample `timekey_wait` values:

 ```text
  timekey: 3600